 Phase II: Workshops (Didactic Training)

-Students will learn more in-depth about a particular career area in the course of a daylong, hands-on interactive Saturday workshop.
-This experience should be viewed as preparation for field experience in that area.
-Each workshop is conducted by faculty, industry professionals, and potential career exploration partners.
+Workshops (Didactic Training).
+Students will learn more in-depth about a particular career area in the course of a daylong Saturday session.
+This experience should be viewed as preparation for a career exploration in that area.

 Phase III: Career Exploration (Experiential Learning)